bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

   - Sondre Widmark
   - Marie Buøen
 ---
 There are many products and services offered relating to measuring and tracking a user’s behaviour on websites.
-This article is an introduction to using Azure’s Application Insights in your React project, focusing more on how it’s used than than setup and implementation.
+This article is an introduction to using Azure’s Application Insights in your React project, focusing more on how it’s used than setup and implementation.

 For our React project, we’re using Microsoft’s npm packages created for integrating your project tracking in Application Insights. [@microsoft/applicationinsights-web](https://github.com/microsoft/ApplicationInsights-JS) is the Javascript SDK and works well if you’re mostly interested in tracking actions and events. [@microsoft/applicationinsights-react-js](https://github.com/microsoft/ApplicationInsights-JS/tree/master/extensions/applicationinsights-react-js) is a React plugin for the Javascript SDK, which enables instrumenting various react component usage tracking and utilizing higher-order component function.
 It permits for more calibrated tracking, for instance measuring time from the ComponentDidMount event through the ComponentWillUnmount event.
 There is a good React demo project by Microsoft available [here](https://github.com/Azure-Samples/application-insights-react-demo), all you need to get started is the instrumentation key from an Application Insights resource in your Azure Portal.
 If you're just getting started with Application Insights tracking, try running the demo locally and experiment with the different forms of tracking showcased.
 So what can you do with all of this?
 Let's get trackin'